Abuse Reporting Policy

 - Any other relevant information concerning the child, youth and/or family, such as language or culture.

-After You Report
+After A Report

 Reports of suspected child abuse and neglect are assessed on a case by case basis and, depending on the circumstances, will warrant different types of responses.
 Child welfare workers choose the response that is least disruptive to the child or youth, and will keep the child or youth safe.